vrchost/rooibos/resources/docs/installation/Installation_on_Ubuntu_Linux.md

 should work with minor changes on other distributions as well.

 Unless noted otherwise, all commands should be run as `root`.
-Lines starting with `§§` are continuations of the previous line.

 ## Server Preparation
 ### Packages
 ```